-The deferred tax is recorded in the statement of income or in the shareholders' equity in accordance input that origin it.
+The deferred tax is recorded in the statement of income or in the shareholders' equity in accordance with the item that gives origin to it.

 As Monex, S.A.B. does not consolidate the results of its subsidiaries for tax purposes, the Management of Monex, S.A.B. considers that the effective rate presented individually for each of its main subsidiaries provides information more realistic than if it were presented on a consolidated basis, having subsidiaries abroad with different tax rates.